Mrs. Jocelyn C. Benson— Head Teacher, Paideia I, Psychology

 Mrs. Rebecca D. McCreary— Arithmetic, Algebra I, Algebra II, Geometry

-- Mrs. McCreary lives in Schenectedy, New York with her husband and daughter.
+- Mrs. McCreary lives in England with her husband and daughter.
 She received her B.S. from the University of Missouri-St. Louis and her M.Ed from the University of Cincinnati.

 Mrs. Karla L. Reagles— Grammar